 Summary: Travel with three lenses.
 One long lens of 400mm or longer, one mid range zoom lens ranging from 70-200mm and one wider angle lens.
 Bring a 1.4 converter and voila!

-Two camera bodies are preferable, one with both a good ISO performance and a high frame rate.
-Action cameras like the Canon 1DX and 1DX Mk ll or Nikon D5 or D500 are great for this.
-The other camera body should offer exceptional full-frame image quality and good ISO performance like the Canon 5dMk4 or Nikon D850.
+For both DSLR and mirrorless, two camera bodies are preferable, one with good ISO, autofocusing performance and a high frame rate.
+Action cameras like the Canon 1DX or Nikon D5 or Sony A9 are great for this.
+The other camera body should offer exceptional full-frame image quality with lots of megapixels for your landscape, portraiture and wide-angle work.
+Cameras like the Canon 5dMk4, Nikon D850 or SonyA7R IV offer this.
 If you have two bodies, you can avoid changing lenses and missing the action.
 Also, you can avoid dust getting in and onto your sensor, which is a concern in Africa.
 With two bodies you can still shoot should, heaven forbid, one of your cameras pack up.

-If you are only interested in wildlife action, as apposed to any type of landscape or portraiture work, then you might want to bring two identical bodies that offer high frame rates and good ISO performance.
+If you are more interested in wildlife, as apposed to any type of landscape or wide-angle work, then you might want to bring two identical bodies that offer high frame rates and good ISO performance.
 Two identical bodies will allow you to switch seamlessly between lenses and in the middle of the action.

 Side note: There are of course many other superb cameras and a cropped sensor can come in very handy in Africa, especially if you do not have a long prime lens.
-The Nikon D500 is superb and the Canon 7dMk2 is a very popular safari camera.
+The Nikon D500 is superb and the Canon 7dMk2 is a very popular safari camera (although in need of an upgrade).
 But, try bring two bodies if you can as should one be faulty you will need the other.
 Remember you can rent a body for your trip.
 If you cannot, then just buy the best body you can afford and bring it along.
 We will make it work!

 – Camera support is a constant challenge when on safari as each safari camp’s vehicles will be configured slightly differently.
 Your biggest ally in this regard is the humble monopod.
 Purchase a monopod that can collapse short enough to be propped on the seat between your legs and then regardless of the vehicle configuration, you will always be ok.
+I suggest you practice this at home, sitting on a chair.
 Monopods are small, light and easy to pack.